jonesim/django-gdrive-backup/README.md

 With a Google Drive account create a folder and share with the email address of the service account.

+**Ensure psql is available to python subprocess**

+For docker containers you may need to something similar to the following line in the Dockerfile dependent on the version of Postgres.

+    RUN apt-get -y install postgresql-client-11

 **Configure database backup**

 settings.py